etrigo1/RET-FS25-Real-Engine-Temperature/README.md

 - **Weather and Wind:** Working on a cold rainy day decreases heat.
 Driving at 50 km/h generates natural wind cooling (Wind Cooling) that helps cool the engine regardless of the fan.
 - **DFCO (Deceleration Fuel Cut-Off):** When coasting downhill in gear without accelerating, the engine stops injecting fuel and generates no heat — just like a real engine.

-### 2. Three Distinct Engine Profiles
+### 2. Five Vehicle Profiles
 Farming Simulator doesn't distinguish between engines, but RET does!
-The mod detects your tractor's consumption (Diesel, Methane, or Electric) and applies completely different physics:
+The mod detects your vehicle's consumption (Diesel, Methane, or Electric) and applies completely different physics.
+You can also override the detected profile at any time with a console command:
 *   🟢 **Water-Cooled (Standard):** The classic block with antifreeze and a thermostat.
 Keeps the engine between 80ºC and 90ºC.
 Uses a dynamic temperature valve.
 *   💨 **Air-Cooled:** Ideal for classics (e.g., old Porsches).
 No thermal inertia!
 Cooling relies purely on the spinning of the engine-attached fan (RPMs).
 If you're doing very heavy PTO work with the tractor stationary, it will heat up dangerously fast!
 *   ⚡ **Electric Vehicles (EV / Batteries):** Ignores 100ºC boiling limits.
 Operate within a tight thermal protection profile (20ºC - 65ºC).
 They don't generate heat when stationary, functioning purely based on the extreme effort of current discharge.
 They feature a BTMS with its own heating if in the cold and electrified ventilation.
+*   🚗 **Car (Light Vehicle) *(NEW in v8.1!)***:  Modern passenger cars warm up much faster (~2 min to 80ºC).
+The thermostat valve opens between 80ºC and 87ºC.
+Cooling is purely wind-driven while moving (no fan), and an **independent electric fan** activates only when temperature reaches 95ºC.
+All cold and overheating damage rules apply equally.
+*   🚫 **No-RET *(NEW in v8.1!)***:  Completely removes a specific vehicle from RET's simulation.
+The game's native temperature takes over.
+Only the RET title bar is shown in grey when debug mode is active.

 ### 3. Smart Valves and Thermostats
 On a standard tractor (Water), the physics are controlled by a **Thermostat**.
 During the first minutes of the morning, it remains closed (0%) to retain heat using a rich fuel injection (fast warmup).
 Upon reaching 85ºC, the valve dynamically opens in percentage to invoke the Central Radiator fans and halt the rise!